-One of the PRINCE2 principles is that the Project Board, although bearing ultimate responsibility for project success, and wielding ultimate authority in project management decisions, is not involved in the day-to-day management of the project.
-This is the role of the Project Manager, who has independent responsibility for planning, scheduling and allocating work, and dealing with issues and risks, so long as progress does not deviate from the tolerances of the management stage (we will deal with these tolerances in greater detail below).
+One of the PRINCE2 principles is that the project board, although bearing ultimate responsibility for project success, and wielding ultimate authority in project management decisions, is not involved in the day-to-day management of the project.
+This is the role of the project manager, who has independent responsibility for planning, scheduling and allocating work, and dealing with issues and risks, so long as progress does not deviate from the tolerances of the management stage (we will deal with these tolerances in greater detail below).

-PRINCE2 recommends two basic controls to ensure that the Project Board can efficiently and effectively keep track of project progress: the Highlight Report, which is time driven, and the Exception Report, which is motivated by events (i.e., exceptions).
+PRINCE2 recommends two basic controls to ensure that the project board can efficiently and effectively keep track of project progress: the highlight report, which is time driven, and the exception report, which is motivated by events (i.e., exceptions).

 However, this does not mean that ‘the more management stages the better’.
 On the contrary, an excessive proportion of management stages can result in high project management overheads, time-wasting, and obstruction of project progress.
 It is important to work out the ideal number and length of management stages on the individual PRINCE2 project.

 It is further suggested that management stages can be effectively aligned to key decisions points, in order to maximize the effectiveness of this control mechanism.
 Other factors that must be considered include the planning horizon (i.e., how far in advance you can reliably plan in detail), the level of project risk, and the likelihood of project success.

 The notion of tolerance is crucial to PRINCE2.
-It is impossible to forecast project variables with the kind of accuracy that the Project Board and external stakeholders might appreciate.
+It is impossible to forecast project variables with the kind of accuracy that the project board and external stakeholders might appreciate.
 Cost and time can rapidly spiral through unexpected hiccups, and even aspects such as benefits (i.e., the positive improvements the project is expected to deliver) and product quality are often subject to at least minor variations.

-Thus, the project board defines the tolerances for the Project Manager, who in turn defines those of each Team Manager.
-These tolerances articulate the acceptable degree of variation within each of the targets set in the Plan.
-Even if project progress deviates from its target values, the Plan may continue to be implemented for as long as these deviations remain within tolerance levels.
+Thus, the project board defines the tolerances for the project manager, who in turn defines those of each team manager.
+These tolerances articulate the acceptable degree of variation within each of the targets set in the plan.
+Even if project progress deviates from its target values, the plan may continue to be implemented for as long as these deviations remain within tolerance levels.
 If the tolerances are (forecast to be) breached, then the manager refers the situation (an ‘exception’) to the next highest level of the project management team.

-Tolerances are defined in each Plan, together with the objectives that they relate to.
+Tolerances are defined in each plan, together with the objectives that they relate to.
 Cost and time are the most prominent variables that require tolerance levels, but there are four further elements that PRINCE2 recognizes: risk, benefit, scope, and quality.

 Risk tolerance defines the level of risk that the project can sustain.
 Benefit tolerance describes how much variation is allowed with regard to the project’s expected benefits before the project ceases to be viable.
 Quality tolerance is the acceptable difference between the product’s quality, and the baseline quality specification e.g. the report must be between 100 and 120 pages.